fadwakhalil/Interview/README.md

       * One instance is publicly available which should act as a bastion.
       * The second instance is a private instance and should act as an apache http web server.

+    NOTES:
-    NOTE: You will need to automate the configuration of both instances using userdata in the cloudformation template.
+    - You will need to automate the configuration of both instances using userdata in the cloudformation template.
 The template is broken and has missing details.
+    - If you are on a windows machine, you can attach an IAM role called 'encrypt-at-rest' to an ec2 machine and perform shell environment configurations on that ec2 machine

     b) Create a load balancer that can serve the web page coming from the apache web server in the private subnet.
     c) Proof that it works by showing us the web page in a browser.